 We’ve designed G.A.
 Suite to make operations simple, including change management.
 G.A.
 Suite ideally fits teams that want fully-controlled Microsoft Project Online environments.
 Researchers have recognized the importance of considering change management in designing and executing the Project Online implementation project and managing environments.
 Merging project management methodology and change management steps combine the structure of a project with the energy and execution of a change management initiative.
 By paying extra attention to how stakeholders perceive PMO value and conducting a cyclic assessment process to identify what can be improved continuously, the PMO’s overall success in meeting stakeholders’ needs becomes more visible—and FluentPro G.A.
 Suite is the toolset for the job.

-Get help with change management
+to get help with change management